 In terms of the outside, the ‘generous’ garden was originally described as ‘one of the biggest attractions to this property’ and remains unchanged, complete with established shrubs and trees, a pond, outdoor patio area and a design that guarantees privacy too.
 Finally, a driveway leads to a single detached garage.

 Now, making this one yours.
 The house was up for sale in 2018 for £620,000 and obviously didn’t make that price.
-It is now up as part of a ‘modern method of auction’.
-Confused?
-Let me explain.
+It then went up using a ‘modern method of auction’.
+No, that didn’t seem to work either.

 Images and details courtesy of Connells.
 For more details and to make an enquiry, please visit the website.